fossas/fossa-cli/docs/references/files/fossa-deps.md

 `fossa-deps` file is a file named `fossa-deps.{yaml, yml, json}` at the root of the project.
 It can be used to provide manual and vendor dependencies.

 By default, the `fossa-deps.{yaml, yml, json}` file at the root of the project is used.
-However, if the `--fossa-deps-config` flag is present, then the provided `<name-of-file>.{yaml, yaml, json}` file will be used instead.
+However, if the `--fossa-deps-file` flag is present, then the provided `<name-of-file>.{yaml, yaml, json}` file will be used instead.

 For more details on specifying a fossa-deps file, please refer to the [subcommand](../subcommands/analyze.md) documentation.